etiennemustow/CV/README.md

 I enjoy being tasked with leading ventures, whether it be accepting a nomination to captain a sports team or being asked to take the reins on a particular part of a technical project.
 I have embraced the motto of "Always lead by example", in that I believe a great leader isn't just one that excels when things are going right, but one who knows how to control a situation with sincerity and humility when things go wrong.
 <br>
 In university, I was nominated to be captain of the Afro-Caribbean Society (ACS) Basketball Team.
-Of course, we had our wins but in our losses, I always made it a priority to motivate and encourage my team to fight until the end and never dwell on a mistake.
+Of course, we had our wins but in our losses, I always made it a priority to motivate and encourage my team to compete to the best of their abilities.

 #### Social Media Analysis

-Although, I believe social media has its bad sides, I throughly believe that it is a tool which will continue to shape our world and can be utilised for good.
+I throughly believe that social media has become a tool which will continue to shape our world and can be utilised for good.
 <br>
 During university, I was responsible for maintaining social media pages and groups on Facebook for a multitude of student groups.
-Creating engaging posts for the target population came very naturally to me and through creating posts regularly, many of the pages increased in hits dramatically.
+Creating engaging posts for the target population came very naturally to me and through creating posts regularly, many of the pages increased in hits dramatically (give percentage)

 <a name="projects"></a>